Users’ Rating (Click a star to rate this gun.)

 Its overall appearance follows on the LCP while being slightly larger and holding one more round (7+1).
 The frame-stamped LC9 serial number is visible in a countersunk opening at the top of the right grip panel.

 The LC9 has windage-adjustable sights mounted in dovetail cuts in the slide; the rear sight is further secured with an allen screw.
 The wide (1.63″) square-cut rear sight notch with two white dots on either side, when combined with the 1.25″ single-dot front sight, allows for coarse but very quick sighting, which is, more often than not, all you’re going to get when using such a handgun for self defense.
 The sights are large enough to provide a good sight picture, even for ageing eyes.
+(Note: Ruger now also offers the LC9 with the LaserMax Centerfire laser sight or the Crimson Trace Laserguard laser sight, both of which attach to the frame/trigger guard. —ed.)

 The slide is made of through-hardened alloy steel and the barrel is alloy steel; both have blued finishes.
 Its glass-filled nylon frame is colored black.
 Two coil springs, one within the other, are non-captive on a polymer guide rod.
 A centrally-mounted loaded-chamber-indicator is at the rear of the slide.
 It’s thoughtfully marked “loaded when up” and, when so raised, displays red epoxy paint on either side.